Our Future Path! A plan for a better world!

 As we can see, there are a lot of problems with trying to fix inflation or a recession by just changing interest rates.
 If the changes are not done right, then the side effects can often be worse than the cure.
 The better solution would be to try to prevent inflation or a recession before it occurs.

-Interest rates would need to be low enough to allow businesses and consumers to borrow at a reasonably low enough cost, but high enough so that lenders and savers can make a good return on their money.
+Part of the answer is in setting and keeping interest rates relatively stable.
+Interest rates would need to stay low enough to allow businesses and consumers to borrow at a reasonably low enough cost, but high enough so that lenders and savers can make a good return on their money.
 If businesses and consumers do not need to worry about possible big changes in interest rates, then they can more easily plan their borrowing and spending.

 The rest of the answer comes from having a Moderated Economy.
 Our various governments should monitor the supply and demand for goods, services, resources, employment, etc. and then provide that information to businesses, consumers and workers.
 If we have this information, then we can plan our borrowing, investment, spending, education, etc. to make the best economic decisions to help ourselves and everyone else.